The best of Argentine tango Off Broadway...

 The city's stunning public park, The High Line (map), was built upon an elevated freight rail line above the streets of the west side.
 Beautiful scenery and breathtaking views of the city aren’t the only things the High Line has to offer visitors.
 Friends of the High Line hosts numerous free or low-cost programs and tours, including programs on art, gardening, design, and history.

-The Flower District, located along Sixth Avenue in the mid-to-high 20s to about 30th Street, is the place where you can get almost any flower, plant, or accessory for your garden.
+The Flower District, located along Sixth Avenue in the mid-to-high 20s to about 30th Street but largely focused on 28th Street, is the place where you can get almost any flower, plant, or accessory for your garden.
 From 23rd to 26th Streets between Sixth and Seventh Avenues is the Antique District.
 Weekdays are a little subdued and are for the serious shoppers, who can easily spend a pretty penny in some of the top-dollar stores.
 But, on the weekends, flea markets crowd the area and bargain antiques buys are hard to miss.

 The quaint, tree-lined charm and historical significance of Chelsea has made it a safe haven from the loud, bustling New York we all know -- and love.
 But if you're looking to experience the "real" New York, be sure to take a trip to Chelsea. -- Irene Ross